 The Forge components use 9-meter (29.5-foot) spans inside a steel and concrete hybrid frame.
 The primary beams come with uniform cutouts already made for utilities and services.
 Platform columns span from floor to floor and are standardized, with thicker columns on the ground and lower floors to accommodate the loads above.

-"Rather than invent new systems for each project, we’ve been able to create an IKEA/Lego kit of components that can be used to build anything,” Johnston says.
-“Each component snaps to and speaks to every other component.”
+"Rather than invent new systems for each project, we’ve been able to create an IKEA-like kit of components that can be used to build anything,” Johnston says.
+“Each component snaps to and speaks to every other component, much like Lego.”
 He explains that the platform approach also let the firm’s designers automatically generate digital models for the building.

 “We plugged in some key parameters and it automatically generated a data set that described the building and became the basis for the BIM model,” he says.
 “It was so fast that whenever we made a change to the building, rather than go back and adjust the model, we just generated a new one, which took about 20 minutes.
 In productivity terms, that was a game changer for us.”